herolab-uga/heroswarmv2/README.md

 # Citation
 A preprint of the paper focusing on the robot architecture is available at https://arxiv.org/abs/2211.03014

-Cite the paper as "Starks M, Gupta A, Oruganti S, Parasuraman R. Design of a high strength multi-steering climbing robot for steel bridge inspection.
-In 2023 IEEE/SICE International Symposium on System Integration (SII) 2023.
+Cite the paper as "Starks M, Gupta A, Oruganti S, Parasuraman R. HeRoSwarm: Fully-Capable Miniature Swarm Robot Hardware Design With Open-Source ROS Support.
+In Proceedings of 2023 IEEE/SICE International Symposium on System Integration (SII) 2023.
 IEEE."
+URL: https://ieeexplore.ieee.org/document/10039174

 # Implementation Examples